dyninst/dyninst/docs/proccontrol/public/Event.h.rst

   An EventFork triggers when a process performs a UNIX-style fork operation.
-The process that performed the initial fork is returned via Event’s getProcess member function, while the newly created process can be found via EventFork’s getChildProcess member function.
+The process that performed the initial fork is returned via Event's getProcess member function, while the newly created process can be found via EventFork's getChildProcess member function.

   .. cpp:type:: boost::shared_ptr<EventFork> ptr
   .. cpp:type:: boost::shared_ptr<const EventFork> const_ptr